beardydevadventures/mattaisthorpe.github.io/portfolio-site/src/content/posts/project-management/yes-attitude.md

 ---
-title: Embracing the "Yes" Attitude: How Commitment Leads to Innovation and Support in the Workplace
+title: Embracing the "Yes" Attitude - How Commitment Leads to Innovation and Support in the Workplace
 publishDate: 2024-06-16 00:00:00
 img: /assets/posts/yes-attitude.png
 img_alt: A door in an empty room opens outward to a grassy plain.
-description: |
-  Say yes, and you'll figure it out afterward.
+description: Say yes, and you'll figure it out afterward.
 tags:
   - Project Management
   - Postivity